pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 # Create an accelerator

-> **Note** This guide follows a "quick start" format, see the [Application Accelerator docs](../application-accelerator/about-application-accelerator.hbs.md) for advanced features.
+> **Note** This guide follows a "quick start" format.
+See the [Application Accelerator docs](../application-accelerator/about-application-accelerator.hbs.md) for advanced features.

 ## <a id="you-will"></a>What you will do